-Website: www.uohyd.ac.in
+Website: http://uohyd.ac.in

-S.No Course Name of the Course Eligibility 510 Code Traine of the Course Engionity 1.
-PGDPM Post Graduate Diploma in Any graduate from a recognized university.
-Project Management 2.
-PGDCAQM Post Graduate Diploma in Any graduate with chemistry as one of the Chemical Analysis & Quality subjects from a recognised university.
-3. PGDCL&IPR Management A my anadysta from a mass animad vinivamity 3.
-PGDCL&IPK Post Graduate Diploma in Cyber laws & Intellectual Any graduate from a recognized university.
-Property Rights 4.
-PGDBM Post Graduate Diploma in Any graduate from a recognized university.
-Business Management 5.
-PGDCJ&FS Post Graduate Diploma in Any graduate from a recognized university.
-Criminal Justice & Forensic 6.
-PGDG Science Post Graduate Diploma in Any graduate from a recognized university.
-0. TODO Governance Any graduate from a recognized university.
-7. PGDHR Post Graduate Diploma in Any graduate from a recognized university.
-Human Rights 8.
-PGDTC Post Graduate Diploma in Any graduate in Maths and Physics or Telecommunication Electronics as one of the subjects from a 9.
-PGDCE Post Graduate Diploma in recognised university.
-Any graduate from a recognized university. ) .
-TODEL Communicative English Trify graduate from a recognized university.
-10. PGDTSH Post Graduate Diploma in Any graduate with Hindi as one of the subjects Translation Studies in Hindi from a recognised university.
-11. PGDMB Post Graduate Diploma in Any graduate from a recognized university.
-12 DCDTMA Medicinal Botany Any anadysts from a massanized university 12.
-PGDTMA Post Graduate Diploma in Technonology Management in Any graduate from a recognized university with two years experience.
-Agriculture with two years experience.
-13. PGDTTM Post Graduate Diploma in Engineering graduates and post graduates in Telecom Technology and ECE/ECT/Information and Communication Management Technology (ICT) branches.
+S.No Course Code Name of the Course Eligibility 1.
+PGDPM Post Graduate Diploma in Project Management Any graduate from a recognized university.
+2. PGDCAQM Post Graduate Diploma in Chemical Analysis & Quality Management Any graduate with chemistry as one of the subjects from a recognised university.
+3. PGDCL&IPR Post Graduate Diploma in Cyber laws & Intellectual Property Rights Any graduate from a recognized university.
+4. PGDBM Post Graduate Diploma in Business Management Any graduate from a recognized university.
+5. PGDCJ&FS Post Graduate Diploma in Criminal Justice & Forensic Science Any graduate from a recognized university.
+6. PGDG Post Graduate Diploma in Governance Any graduate from a recognized university.
+7. PGDHR Post Graduate Diploma in Human Rights Any graduate from a recognized university.
+8. PGDTC Post Graduate Diploma in Telecommunication Any graduate in Maths and Physics or Electronics as one of the subjects from a recognised university.
+9. PGDCE Post Graduate Diploma in Communicative English Any graduate from a recognized university.
+10. PGDTSH Post Graduate Diploma in Translation Studies in Hindi Any graduate with Hindi as one of the subjects from a recognised university.
+11. PGDMB Post Graduate Diploma in Medicinal Botany Any graduate from a recognized university.
+12. PGDTMA Post Graduate Diploma in Technonology Management in Agriculture Any graduate from a recognized university with two years experience.
+13. PGDTTM Post Graduate Diploma in Telecom Technology and Management Engineering graduates and post graduates in ECE/ECT/Information and Communication Technology (ICT) branches.
 M.Sc.
+Electronics

-Electronics Other Engineering graduates and B.Sc.
+Other Engineering graduates and B.Sc.
 (Electronics) with 2 years experience in Communication field.
-14. PGDLAN Post Graduate Diploma in Any graduate in Library Science from a Library Automation and recognised university.
-Networking
+14. PGDLAN Post Graduate Diploma in Library Any graduate in Library Science from a Automation and Networking recognised university.